blank54/connlp/README.md

 ### _assign_

-The users can easily assign the most proper topic to each doc using _assign_ method.
+The user can easily assign the most proper topic to each doc using _assign_ method.
 After _assign_, the _**TopicModel**_ provides _tag2topic_ and _topic2tag_ instances for convenience.

 ```python